-Consular Processing (CP) is one of the ways through which an individual may apply for an immigrant visa.
+Consular Processing (CP) is one way an individual may apply for an immigrant visa.
 Consular processing is similar to filing Adjustment of Status (Form I-485), but the applicant does not have to be physically present in the United States to file consular processing.
 I-485 can only be filed if the applicant is physically present in the US.

 Consular processing includes an interview process which the applicant can take at a US Consulate in his or her home country.